Common rosefinch: Description

 The common rosefinch is 13–15 cm in length.
 It has a stout and conical bill.
 The mature male has brilliant rosy-carmine head, breast and rump; heavy bill; dark brown wings with two indistinct bars, and a white belly.
 Females and young males are dull-colored with yellowish-brown above, brighter on the rump and greyer on head; buff below.

 Adults moult in their winter quarters, between September and November.
 After moulting the red of male is subdued, and becomes brighter during the winter due to wear of the feathers.

+A rare form exists, in which the red colouring of males is replaced by yellow.
+The cause is environmental, rather than genetic, being affected by diet and the presence of parasites.

 Distribution and habitat

-It has spread westward through Europe; in recent decades, it has been observed in Portugal, even breeding in England once.
+It has spread westward through Europe; in recent decades, it has been observed in Portugal, and has occurred in the British Isles as a rare visitor, with some breeding records in recent years.
 Common rosefinches breed from the Danube valley, Sweden, and Siberia to the Bering Sea; the Caucasus, northern Iran and Afghanistan, the western Himalayas, Tibet and China; to Japan between latitudes 25° and 68°.
 In winter they are found from southern Iran to south-east China, India, Burma, and Indochina.
 It occurs as a vagrant in Sri Lanka.

 They are found in summer in thickets, woodland and forest edges near rivers and in winter in gardens and orchards, wetlands and locally in dry oak woods.